 A Ni content of ~9.6% creates a µm-sized Thomson (Widmanstätten) structure of fine-grained plessite composed of kamacite spindles having widths of ~0.06 mm and lengths up to ~0.9 mm, most all of them containing nuclei of schreibersite.
 Perryville began as a single taenite crystal that formed a progressively finer structure as it cooled.
 This uncommon plessitic structure is transitional between ataxites and finest octahedrites.

 The above photo shows a 11.5 g etched partial slice that displays kamacite spindles in a µm-sized Thomson (Widmanstätten) pattern.
 An ~1 mm shocked troilite nodule is visible on this slice.
 These 0.12 mm nodules generally occur every 25 cm², rarely attaining a size of up to 8 mm.
 The photo below is from the National Museum, showing the original mass.

-Perryville is closely related to other group IIC meteorites such as Kumerina, Wiley, and Ballinoo.
-To learn more about the relationship between this and other iron chemical groups, click here.
+Perryville is closely related to the other six group IIC meteorites: Ballinoo, Cratheús , Darinskoe, Kumerina, Salt River, and Unter Mässing; the previously included iron Wiley has been eliminated on the basis of its HSE values and W isotopes (Tornabene et al., 2018).
+To learn more about the relationship between this and other iron chemical groups, see Appendix III.